 01 of 06

 Bypass shower doors are sliding doors, operating in much the same way as a patio door.
-Typically, they consist of two sliding glass panels (although there can also be additional fixed panels) that roll on tracks attached to the shower enclosure.
+Typically, they consist of two sliding glass panels that roll on tracks attached to the shower enclosure.
 The doors may simply slide in the tracks, or there may be mechanical rollers that assist the movement.

 02 of 06